SaiSampathKedari/Bayesian-Filtering-and-Smoothing/README.md

 # Bayesian Filtering and Smoothing

-This repository is about **estimating hidden states of a system over time when measurements are noisy and uncertain**.
+This repository studies **Bayesian filtering and smoothing for systems whose internal states are not directly observable and evolve over time under uncertainty**.

+In robotics and related domains, system behavior is governed by dynamics that are only approximately known, while sensors provide indirect and noisy measurements.
+As a result, the central problem is not simulation, but **inference**: how to reason about hidden states when both the model and observations are uncertain.

-It studies how different Bayesian filtering and smoothing methods track system behavior, and what happens when their assumptions break in practice.
+This repository focuses on how Bayesian filtering and smoothing methods combine:
+- system dynamics,
+- sensor models,
+- and uncertainty in states and noise,

+to produce probabilistic estimates of system behavior over time.
+Emphasis is placed not only on how these methods work, but also on **why they fail**, including the effects of model mismatch, noise mis-specification, and accumulated uncertainty.

 **Topics (in progress):**
 - Kalman Filter (KF)